Liron-Almog/Circle-The-Cat/README.md

-# Circle-The-Cat
+# Circle-The-Cat-Gmae

-Circle The Cat Game
+Circle the Cat is a puzzle game where you draw circles around a cat in an attempt to trap it.
+Click the dots and stop the cat from escaping!